Overview

 Clarity Achieved: This marked the first time in Rocket's user testing history that 100% of participants clearly understood the difference between Saved Searches and Saved Homes.

-Feature Discoverability: The map view toggle and Saved Searches edit functionality proved intuitive, with all users locating and using these features effortlessly.
+Feature Discoverability: The map view button and Saved Searches edit functionality proved intuitive, with all users locating and using these features effortlessly.

 Positive Feedback: Users applauded both the clarity of the search filters and the helpful confirmation feedback provided throughout the editing experience.